 An alternative approach would be to test your memory.
 That could mean literally taking a practice exam.
 It could also be less formal, like looking at the headings in your notes or chapter, and forcing yourself to recall the important facts in that section.

 Want to know how to study?
 Test your memory.

-Many scientific studies have shown that the “test your memory” strategy works better than reviewing the material.
-Until recently, it’s not been clear just how robust the benefit of this strategy for how to study really is.
+Many scientific studies have shown that the “test your memory” study strategy works better than reviewing the material.
+Until recently, it’s not been clear just how robust the benefit of this study strategy really is.
 The short story is, for a wide range of subjects and test taking situations, “test your memory” is the answer to how to study.
 It’s one of the most effective study skills you use, with lots of science to back it up.

 In classic “test your memory” research, the facts to be learned are often lists of word pairs, like English word (horse) – Swahili word (farasi).
 The research subjects often follow a three step process: